 North Korea has accused the United Nations Command of mounting spy missions across North Korean territory.

-North Korea has accused the United Nations Command of mounting spy missions across North Korean territory.
+Background: North Korea has accused the United Nations Command of mounting spy missions across North Korean territory.
 The accusations came on Tuesday (14 May) at a regular Armistice Commission meeting at Panumnjom border village.

 Senior North Korean delegate, Major General Kim Pung-sop, accused the United States-led Command of overflying North Korea in high altitude SR-71 reconnaissance aircraft.